-- Coordination with neighbouring countries, trading partners and other countries within the same region.
+- a) Coordination with neighbouring countries, trading partners and other countries within the same region.
 Identify relevant factors about the adjacent countries and zones that should be taken into account such as size, distance from adjacent borders to affected herds or animals, surveillance carried in adjacent countries.
 Describe coordination, collaboration and information sharing activities with neighbouring countries and zones.
 Describe the measures implemented to effectively prevent the introduction of the agent, taking into consideration physical or geographical barriers.
-Describe the measures implemented to prevent the propagation of the agent within the country or zone and through trade. - b) What measures are taken to limit access of susceptible domestic, feral and wild animals to waste products of animal origin?
+Describe the measures implemented to prevent the propagation of the agent within the country or zone and through trade.
+Provide evidence that measures are in place at markets to reduce transmission of FMD such as enhancing awareness of FMD transmission mechanisms and behaviours that can interrupt transmission, implementation of good biosecurity practices, hygiene, cleaning and disinfection routines at critical points all along the production and marketing networks (typically where animals are being moved, and marketed through the country or region). - b) What measures are taken to limit access of susceptible domestic, feral and wild animals to waste products of animal origin?
 Are there controls in place for the feeding of swill containing animal products to pigs?
-If so provide information on the extent of the practice, and describe controls and surveillance measures. - c) Provide information on countries or zones from which the country authorises the import of susceptible animals or their products into the country or zone.
+If so, provide information on the extent of the practice, and describe controls and surveillance measures. - c) Provide information on countries or zones from which the country authorises the import of susceptible animals or their products into the country or zone.
 Describe the criteria applied to approve such countries or zones, the controls applied on entry of such animals and products, and subsequent internal movement.
 Describe the import conditions and test procedures required.
 Advise whether imported animals of susceptible species are required to undergo a quarantine or isolation period and, if so, the duration and location of quarantine.
 Advise whether import permits and health certificates are required.
 Describe any other procedures used.
-Provide summary statistics on imports of susceptible animals and their products for at least the past two years, specifying country or zone of origin, the species and the number or volume. - i) Provide a map with the number and location of ports, airports and land crossings.
+Provide summary statistics on imports of susceptible animals and their products for at least the past two years, specifying country or zone of origin, the species and the number or volume.
+Provide evidence that the import policy and the improved border controls have contributed to reducing the number of outbreaks or that outbreaks are not related to imports or transboundary movements of domestic animals. - i) Provide a map with the number and location of ports, airports and land crossings.
 Advise whether the service responsible for import controls is part of the official services, or if it is an independent body.
 If it is an independent body, describe its management structure, staffing levels and resources, and its accountability to the central Veterinary Services.
-Describe the communication systems between the central authorities and the border inspection posts, and between border inspection posts. - ii) Provide a description on the methods used for the safe disposal of waste food from international traffic, who is responsible to supervise this and provide a summary, for the past two years, of the quantity disposed of. - iii) Describe the regulations, procedures, type and frequency of checks at the point of entry into the country and their final destination, concerning the import and follow up of the following: - animals - genetic material (semen and embryos), - animal products, - veterinary medicinal products, i.e. biologics, - other livestock related goods potentially contaminated with FMDV including bedding, litter and feeds. - iv) Describe the action available under legislation, and actually taken, when an illegal import is detected.
-Provide information on detected illegal imports, if available.
+Describe the communication systems between the central authorities and the border inspection posts, and between border inspection posts. - ii) Provide a description on the methods used for the safe disposal of waste food from international traffic, who is responsible to supervise this and provide a summary, for the past two years, of the quantity disposed of. - iii) Describe the regulations, procedures, type and frequency of checks at the point of entry into the country and their final destination, concerning the import and follow-up of the following:? - animals - genetic material (semen and embryos), - animal products, - veterinary medicinal products, i.e. biologics, - other livestock related goods potentially contaminated with FMDV including bedding, litter and feeds. - iv) Describe the action available under legislation, and actually taken, when an illegal import is detected.
+Provide information on illegal imports detected, if available.